juliantsang1/juliantsang1.github.io/_pages/projects.md

   * **PRIOR_DEL15** (binary variable) - indicates if there was a prior delay of at least 15 minutes during a time window starting eight hours before scheduled departure and ending two hours before scheduled departure time.
   * **PRIOR_DEP_DELAY** (minutes) - same definition as above the the variable is expressed in minutes
   * **AVG_ORIGIN_DELAY** (minutes) - indicates the average delay in minutes of the origin airport occurring between three and two hours prior to a flight's scheduled departure time
-These flight-related features were considered the most important and predictive of the target label and we were surprised to learn that weather features were generally not considered important by our models.
-There are some possible reasons for the effectiveness of prior delay state.
-The air travel system is an interconnected network, with earlier flights affecting later flights.
-A delay that occurs early in the day at one airport can contribute to later delays at the same or different airports.
-It’s also possible that an airport’s average delay metric acted as a proxy for weather or other conditions that caused delays.

 The final model selected was an XGBoost model trained on a dataset consisting of all flights occurring from 2015-2018 and evaluated on a test set containing 2019 flights.
 Delay F1 Score was 0.5495 and Non-Delay F1 Score was 0.8659.
 Since the dataset was heavily imbalanced, with non-delays outnumbering delays by approximately a 5:1 ratio, we also evaluated against Area Under Precision Recall Curve (AUPRC), which takes into account of precision and recall of the positive class.
 AUPRC was 0.62.

 ![Model Results Chart](/images/airport_delay_model_results.png)

 ### [Effect of Learning Feedback Styles on Learning Outcomes](https://github.com/juliantsang1/juliantsang1.github.io/blob/master/W241_Final_Report_Battle_Khoury_Hung_Tsang.pdf)